SCons/scons/testing/framework/test-framework.rst

    $ PRESERVE=1 python runtest.py test/failing-test.py

-You can now go to the save directory reported from this run and invoke the test manually to see what it is doing, without the presence of the test infrastructure which would otherwise consume output you may be interested in.
+You can now go to the save directory reported from this run and invoke scons manually (with appropriate arguments matching what the test did) to see the results without the presence of the test infrastructure which would otherwise consume output you may be interested in.
 In this case, adding debug prints may be more useful.

+There are related variables ``PRESERVE_PASS``, ``PRESERVE_FAIL`` and ``PRESERVE_NORESULT`` that preserve the directory only if the test result was the indicated one, which is helpful if you're trying to work with multiple tests showing an unusual result.

+From a Windows ``cmd`` shell, you will have to set the envronment variable first, it doesn't work on a single line like the example above for POSIX-style shells.

 Test infrastructure
 ===================

-The main test API is defined in the ``TestSCons`` class.  ``TestSCons`` is a subclass of ``TestCommon``, which is a subclass of ``TestCmd``.
+The main e2e test API is defined in the ``TestSCons`` class.  ``TestSCons`` is a subclass of ``TestCommon``, which is a subclass of ``TestCmd``.
+``TestSCons`` provides the help for using an instance of SCons during the run.

+The unit tests do not run an instance of SCons separately, but instead import the modules of SCons that they intend to test.
+Those tests should use the ``TestCmd`` class - it is intended for runnable scripts.

-All those classes are defined in Python files of the same name in ``testing/framework``.
+Those classes are defined in Python files of the same name in ``testing/framework``.
 Start in ``testing/framework/TestCmd.py`` for the base API definitions, like how to create files (``test.write()``) and run commands (``test.run()``).

-Use ``TestSCons`` for the end-to-end tests in ``test``, but use ``TestCmd`` for the unit tests in the ``SCons`` directory.

 The match functions work like this: